Migration import logic

 A matched object is edited.

-The matched object will be edited with the properties from the migrated object.
-Migration will never delete objects, but it may reduce assignments, rename assets and so on.
+The matched object is edited with the properties from the migrated object.
+Migration will never delete objects, but it may reduce assignments, rename assets, and so on.

 Example